dragunov-m/Fallout2_save_editor/README.md

 This script edits the save file continuously (i.e. as soon as you set a value it is set in the file) and it is easy to corrupt a save file.

 ## Usage
-Most users will probably want to use the command line shell available by running (requires Python 2.7):
+Most users will probably want to use the command line shell available by running (requires Python 3.6+):
 ```
-python main.py
+python main.py --path /path/where/located/savegame
 ```
-(Make sure the save file path defined in ```main.py``` is correct for your system.)

 After selecting a save file, ```help``` will give you an overview of the available commands:
 ```